oryabkov/MG_poisson_sample/README.md

 In Solver there is no strict garantee that initial value of res doesnot affects result.
 For example Solver can use it initial guess.

+## PreconditionerWithSpaces, SolverWithSpaces

+TODO seems not be often used though

 ## Coarsening

 Creates Restrictor,Prolongator and SystemOperator for next level based on previous SystemOperator.